 Residents who wish to cancel their contract must complete the Cancellation Request in the ResLife Portal before the deadline found in the application.
 Students who cancel before the deadline will not be responsible for Residence Life fees.
-All Residence Life contracts are for a full academic year (Fall and Spring semesters).
+Unless otherwise specified, all Residence Life contracts are for a full academic year (Fall and Spring semesters).